 I don’t like having an emotional discussion, emotions only blur the picture.
 In my opinion, it should always be based on facts.
 One reason why I created that blog post to hopefully cause more discussions based on facts :-).

-The way I see it, there is not a way around DWA in the long run.
+The way I see it, there is not a way around Data Warehouse Automation in the long run.
 The business wants to see results faster and faster also because they get used to the way of working with data lakes where data can be added immediately e.g. (a follow-up blog post on that topic will be published soon included in this blog series).

 As a developer, I’m looking forward to learn new exciting tools, deliver significantly faster, with higher consistency and leave the boring tasks to the tool.
 I will go for the potential and not fight against it.